victor-nuzhniy/nimble/README.md

        docker-compose up

 ### Redis

 1. We will use a celery that's in turn uses Redis.
     To start a Redis server on port 6379, run the following command: docker run -p 6379:6379 -d redis:5

+### Celery

+1. To run celery use command in terminal celery -A config worker -l info

 ### Performing tests